 Dispute your grain grade

-The right to dispute your grain grade is available only at the time of delivery to a primary elevator.
+The right to dispute your grain grade is available only at the time of delivery to a licensed primary elevator in western Canada.
 Make sure the person delivering your grain is aware of this service.

 Your right at primary elevators